Skip to main content

 Then look at yours, the same way.
 The gap is usually visible in 2 minutes.

-What to do: GBP is the single biggest local SEO lever.
+What to do: Google Business Profile is the single biggest local SEO lever.
 Roughly a third of local-pack ranking weight flows through it.
 The full setup walkthrough is in Google Business Profile setup for Northern NSW small businesses.

 2. Review volume and recency